As head of distribution for Focus Features, Jack Foley abides by a steadfast strategy: “You better have the goods or you’ll be lost for good.”

 Prompted by the Academy Awards shift to February, specialized films, studio prestige pics and blockbusters will meet in a no-holds-barred battle for screen, editorial and ad space in the last quarter of 2003.

-Indie distribs advocating opening prior to October witching hour
+To avoid the crunch, many indie distribs are advocating an opening prior to the October witching hour.

 “I’d open up in September before everything slams down,” says Newmarket exec Bob Berney, who helped usher last year’s indie hit “My Big Fat Greek Wedding,” which opened in mid-April.
 “If you’ve got the buzz, then you can play into December for the awards.”

 This year, Berney’s docket includes summer sleeper “Whale Rider.”
 “It will be remembered come Oscars time,” he vows, “and we won’t have to be fighting that fall glut.”

 Likewise, Foley champions the early bird approach, touting that Focus’ “Lost in Translation,” opening Sept.
 19, will not be lost in the blur.
 “When you’re first in and you have something really good, like last year’s ‘Far from Heaven,’ you become a comparative touchstone,” he says.

 From “Howards End” to “Memento” and “Gladiator” to “Y tu mama tambien,” past successes show earlier releases don’t always fade from audience and Academy members’ minds.
 This year, Fox Searchlight’s “Bend It Like Beckham,” which opened March 12, continues the trend of solid-grossing pre-award season pics, with box office cracking the $28 million mark.

 “We believe in year-round releasing,” says Searchlight head of distribution Steve Gilulo.
 “Forcing a film into the fall because of potential award recognition can potentially damage its commercial chances.”